-If you use The Retirement Lending Advisers, a separate company who only advise on our Lifetime Mortgages, you won’t pay an upfront fee for their advice.
+If you use The Retirement Lending Advisers, a separate company who only advise on our Lifetime Mortgages, they won't charge you an advice fee.

 Our equity release calculator makes it easy to see how much money you could release from your home with a Legal & General Home Finance lifetime mortgage.

 I am years old and I think my property is worth £